Juvenile Detention Alternatives Initiative

 The Juvenile Detention Alternatives Initiative (JDAI) is a nationally known project developed by The Annie E. Casey Foundation (Casey Foundation) in 1992.
 The JDAI is a comprehensive system reform model that has shown to safely reduce reliance on secure detention.
 This system reform model has proven to reduce detention populations, improve public safety outcomes, expand alternative programs, enhance conditions of confinement, and reduce racial disparities.

-The Juvenile Justice Reform Act of 2003 began Louisiana's earnest effort to change the way Louisiana's youth are handled.
-One part of the juvenile justice system changes includes reforming the detention centers, which are operated and funded by local government.
-Detention is the gateway to the system's deep end.
-Studies have shown that detained youth are more likely to be formally charged, adjudicated delinquent and incarcerated than similarly situated peers.
+The Juvenile Justice Reform Act of 2003 began Louisiana’s earnest effort to change the way Louisiana’s youth are handled.
+One part of the juvenile justice system changes include reforming the detention centers, which are operated and funded by the local government.
+Detention is the gateway to the system’s deep end.
+Studies have shown that detained youth are more likely to be formally charged, adjudicated delinquent, and incarcerated than similarly situated peers.

 - Use of accurate data, both to diagnose the system’s problems and proclivities and to assess the impact of various reforms, is critical.

 - Objective admissions criteria and instruments must be developed to replace subjective decision making at all points where choices to place children in secure custody are made.

 - New or enhanced non-secure alternatives to detention must be implemented in order to increase the options available for arrested youth.
 These programs must be careful to target youth who would otherwise be locked up.
 Whenever possible, they should be based in neighborhoods where detention cases are concentrated and operated by local organizations.

 - Case processing reforms must be introduced to expedite the flow of cases through the system.
 These changes reduce lengths of stay in custody, expand the availability of non-secure program slots, and ensure that interventions with youth are timely and appropriate.